India marks one year polio-free milestone

 It often spreads in areas with poor sanitation -- a factor that helped it keep a grip on India for many decades -- and children under five are the most vulnerable.
 But it can be stopped with comprehensive, population-wide vaccination.

-The Polio Eradication Programme in India aims to immunize every child under five years of age with the oral polio vaccine.
+The Polio Eradication Program in India aims to immunize every child under five years of age with the oral polio vaccine.

-The massive programme has seen millions of health workers fan out across the country, going door-to-door, village-to-village immunizing more than 170 million children every year with oral doses of the polio vaccine.
+The massive program has seen millions of health workers fan out across the country, going door-to-door, village-to-village immunizing more than 170 million children every year with oral doses of the polio vaccine.

 The number of polio cases dropped to 42 in 2010 compared with 741 the previous year.
 The last case in 2011 was reported from the state of West Bengal.